dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 ### 4.2 Additional Analysis

 With the provided datasets, one can conduct even further analysis.
-A natural question is, *When are cancellations most common?* The following process demonstrates how one can find the answer:
+A natural question is *"When are cancellations most common?"* The following process demonstrates how one can find the answer:

 ```python
 # Finding cancellations per month